hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 The **CPU Utilization** chart shows the percentage of CPU usage on the selected member.
 The **Memory Utilization** chart shows the memory usage on the selected member with three different metrics (maximum, used and total memory).
 You can open both of these charts as separate windows using the ![](images/ChangeWindowIcon.jpg) button placed at top right of each chart; this gives you a clearer view of the chart.

 The window titled **Partitions** shows which partitions are assigned to the selected member. **Runtime** is a dynamically updated window tab showing the processor number, the start and up times, and the maximum, total and free memory sizes of the selected member.
-These values are collected from the default MXBeans provided by the Java Virtual Machine.
+These values are collected from the default MXBeans provided by the Java Virtual Machine (JVM).
 Descriptions from the Javadocs and some explanations are below:

-- **Number of Processors**: Number of processors available to the JVM.
+- **Number of Processors**: Number of processors available to the member (JVM).

-- **Start Time**: Start time of the JVM in milliseconds.
+- **Start Time**: Start time of the member (JVM) in milliseconds.

-- **Up Time**: Uptime of the JVM in milliseconds
+- **Up Time**: Uptime of the member (JVM) in milliseconds

-- **Maximum Memory**: Maximum amount of memory that the JVM will attempt to use.
+- **Maximum Memory**: Maximum amount of memory that the member (JVM) will attempt to use.

-- **Free Memory**: Amount of free memory in the JVM.
+- **Free Memory**: Amount of free memory in the member (JVM).

 - **Used Heap Memory**: Amount of used memory in bytes.